sosedoff/github-events/README.md

 It works by creating a temporary webhook for the repository that points to an URL like `https://github-events.fly.dev/key`, where `key` is a random token.
 Github will be sending all events to that URL moving forward.
-Then utility connects to the given URL using Websocket prototol and receives all events in JSON format.
+Then utility connects to the given URL using Websocket protocol and receives all events in JSON format.
 Server part is open, check `server.go` file.

 ## Installation